remysheppard/lutheran-answers/content/articles/23-10-22-end-of-world.md

 - Prophecy
 date: 2023-10-25
 ---

-> You will hear of wars and rumors of wars.
-Nation will rise against nation, and kingdom against kingdom.
-There will be famines and earthquakes in various places.
-All these are the beginning of birth pains.
->
-> <small>- Matthew 24:6-8</small>

 The Israel-Hamas conflict has been raging on for a little over two weeks now and the grifters are in no short supply, let me tell you!
 If you don't know, I spend a fair amount of time on X promoting the podcast and chatting about theology (It's a good time, except when it's not).
 In the last two weeks I have seen dozens of advertisements about rebuilding the temple, red heifers, and the end times.